nwachiii/essex-veerge/README.md

 # Essex HOA

 Welcome 🎊🎉 Everyone deserves a piece of real estate to call their own, and the acquisition should be seamless, with the customer and end-user at the centre of how the solution is conceived.
-Veerge is on a mission to take the pain out of your real estate journey, and unlock opportunities that have traditionally only been available to institutional investors.
+Essex is on a mission to take the pain out of your real estate journey, and unlock opportunities that have traditionally only been available to institutional investors.